Ferguslie Park: Location and transport

 Ferguslie Park is at the north-west extremity of Paisley in Renfrewshire, Scotland.
 It is bordered by the town of Linwood to the west and Glasgow Airport to the north.
 To the North the Inverclyde-to-Glasgow Railway line separates the residential area from the industrial areas to the North East of Ferguslie Park.
-Paisley St James railway station, is located on the line near Greenhill Road, however the scale of the urban decay is evident on the station with its high security, only one train per hour calls, and many flats that were near the station no longer exist.
+Paisley St James railway station, is located on the line near Greenhill Road.
 The Glasgow Airport Rail Link will see the current station close and move closer to the centre of Ferguslie Park, as the rail link to the airport will require a junction where the station is located.

 St James's Park, known locally as the Racecourse, a recreation ground to the south of the M8, is a popular football venue for amateur teams.
 This area has avoided many of the problems of Ferguslie Park and is still fairly well used, with many businesses, in particular long stay car parks for the nearby airport.

-2 bus services run through the area, one links the area to the Phoenix Centre and Paisley Town Centre, and the other by transport giant Arriva, links the area with Paisley Cross.
-An indicator of the crime level, no company operates past 18:30, despite the low car use.
+2 bus services run through the area, both operated by operator McGill’s.
+One (Route 7/7A) links the area to the Phoenix Centre and Paisley Town Centre, and the other (Route 264) operates a similar route on an evening service.